 7. Mount Fuji (富士山)

 At the moment, though, it seems that Japan’s tallest mountain and volcano is content in its rest.
-For tourists, a glimpse of Mount Fuji is often the high point of any visit to Japan.
-It is also a spectacle many would remember for years to come.
+For tourists, a glimpse of Fuji is often the high point of any visit to Japan.
+It is a spectacle many would then savor for years.